—THE 2024 PROGRAMS: FLAGSHIP & VIRTUAL—

 —Two (2) work samples (See Application Form for details)

 —Contact information for the two (2) people writing you letters of recommendation.
-(Please select two recommenders as soon as possible, giving them ample time to write and submit your letters before February 1st.
+(Please select two recommenders as soon as possible, giving them ample time to write and submit your letters before the deadline.

 —OPTIONAL: A paragraph explaining your request for financial aid to cover the tuition.
 Be as detailed as possible to help us understand the circumstances of your needs.
 Please note, if you are able to pay full tuition or more, you will make it possible for those who cannot afford full tuition to attend, which will strengthen your cohort.

-Finalists will be interviewed via Zoom in February; the first registration payment will be due the second week of March.
+Finalists will be interviewed via Zoom in mid-February selected by the end of February; the first registration payment will be due the first week of March.
 For any questions about the application form or how to apply, please send us an inquiry via the form below.